mmiv-center/Research-Information-System/README.md

 Branching logic	| Specifies when this field is shown to the user (depends on values in fields collected previously for the same participant).
 Machine readable format for logical tests
 Required field | If a field is marked "required" an error message is displayed if the value is missing after the instrument is saved.
 Even if a value is required it must still be able to save the instrument (validation error).

-The item description above is not sufficient to document the data storage.
+The item description above is not sufficient to document the full REDCap project.
 Additionally needed is the event structure and the indication which instrument is setup as a survey or a repeating instrument.

 ## Data model